Pakistan’s prime minister contracts coronavirus two days after his first vaccine dose

 Another user agreed that the prime minister’s infection proves the vaccine fails to protect against the virus.

-Khan from Peshawar added, “May God recover him (from his illness) soon.”
+Khan from Peshawar added, “May God recover him [from his illness] soon.”

-Some trials have shown China’s Sinopharm to be less effective than their Western counterparts, but others have shown that its efficacy is on par with that of vaccines manufactured by Pfizer-BioNTech and Moderna.
-However, little clinical data on Sinopharm has been publicly released.
+Some trials have shown China’s Sinopharm to be less effective than its Western counterparts, but others have shown that its efficacy is on par with that of vaccines manufactured by Pfizer-BioNTech and Moderna.
+However, little clinical data on Sinopharm has been released publicly.

 China was the first country to provide Pakistan with coronavirus vaccines, a sign of growing ties between the two.
 The country also completed trials for the drug that drew thousands of participants, despite fears and skepticism.

-Pakistan is experiencing a third wave of coronavirus infections and imposed a series of lockdown measures Saturday after recording nearly 4,000 new cases, the highest in a single day in eight months.
+Pakistan is experiencing a third wave of coronavirus infections and imposed new lockdown measures Saturday after recording nearly 4,000 new cases, the highest in a single day in eight months.

 The number of daily hospital admissions and people receiving critical care is rising fast, Asad Umar, the minister leading the government’s response to the coronavirus, warned in a tweet.
 He said if Pakistanis do not comply with the current restrictions, a tighter lockdown will be imposed.